itbeaver/sidekiq-scheduler/README.md

     :schedule: <the schedule to be run>
     :dynamic: <if true the schedule can be modified in runtime>
+    :startup: <if true the schedule will be loaded on sidekiq startup [true by default]>
+    :enabled: <disables scheduler if true [true by default]>

 ## Scheduled Jobs (Recurring Jobs)